-- Under Chapter I of Law N° 7200, ICE signed agreements as of the date the law was enacted, in 1990.
+- The general terms of these agreements establish that, during the life of the agreement, ICE will purchase any surplus electric power that the cogenerator may supply once its own energy needs are met, up to the maximum power output agreed.
+The cogenerator commits to operate the plant so that the power output delivered to ICE at the point of measurement does not exceed the power output agreed. - ICE will not make any payments for the power delivered by the cogenerator exceeding of the maximum power output agreed.
+Electricity received in light of these agreements is paid at the rates in effect set by ARESEP upon delivery. - Under Chapter I of Law N° 7200, ICE signed agreements as of the date the law was enacted, in 1990.
 As of 2009, once the agreements executed in the nineties started to expire (which maximum term was 15 years), ICE proceeded to renewal, for the remaining term of the concessions (which were granted for 20 years.)
 Currently, agreements are being renewed once the companies obtain new concessions, both for use of water forces, in case of hydroelectric projects, and the generation public service granted by ARESEP.
-Currently, there are 25 agreements in force: 3 wind plants, 2 sugar plantations, and 20 hydroelectric plants. - In addition, as of 2012, once ARESEP published the rates for new plants, and the new regulation for Chapter I of Law No. N° 7200 was published, ICE started the selection process of projects with which new agreements will be signed.
-In June 2012, Bid No. 01-2012 was published, through which 5 wind projects and 6 hydroelectric projects were selected, out of which only the Tila Wind Project has been signed, which is under construction and is expected to be operating next year.
+Currently, there are 24 agreements in force: 3 wind plants, 2 sugar plantations, and 19 hydroelectric plants. - In addition, as of 2012, once ARESEP published the rates for new plants, and the new regulation for Chapter I of Law No. N° 7200 was published, ICE started the selection process of projects with which new agreements will be signed.
+In June 2012, Bid No. 01-2012 was published, through which five wind projects and six hydroelectric projects were selected, out of which only the Tila Wind Project has been signed, which is under construction and is expected to be operating next year.
 The Campos Azules wind project is in the negotiation stage, which became operational in the first quarter of 2015. - In February of this year, Bid No. 02-214 was published, which results appeared in La Gaceta of June 25, and it was final on August 29, once the General Management rejected the motion of appeal filed by one of the participants.
-In this second bid, 2 wind projects and 4 hydroelectric projects were selected, one of which refused the selection. - As of September 2014, a rate recognition for energy import expense is granted, according to resolution RIE 061-2014 of ARESEP, which was being registered as expense until August 2014.
-This item will be deferred within the next fifteen months as of October of this year, so that it can be associated with the income to be obtained in this term.
-(See note 12).
+In this second bid, 2 wind projects and 4 hydroelectric projects were selected, one of which refused the selection.
+In December 2015, Vientos del Este Wind Power Generation Plant will become operational with a generation of 9 MW.